Master of Social Work — Traditional Program

 This course will move the student from the conceptual understanding of research methods to the application of research methods in practice.
 Students will apply scientific methods for building knowledge for social work practice, use ethical standards for scientific inquiry, choose qualitative and quantitative research methodologies, research designs for developing knowledge and systematically evaluating social work practice and human service programs, and the critical review and utilization of research findings.
 This course will review the basics of statistical thinking, tools, and techniques students need to select, calculate, and interpret appropriate statistics applicable to common data analysis situations related to social work practice and policy.

 This course is designed to provide an opportunity for social work students to apply academic learning to professional social work practice under the supervision of a qualified and experienced social work practitioner.
-Social Work 576 bridges classroom learning and the practice of social work through faculty coordination of the field experience and facilitation of the seminar sessions.
-Social Work 576, Foundation Internship I, is a required course for all students in the standard MSW program.
-It consists of a minimum of 240 hours of applied learning in an agency field setting and a 2-hour integrative seminar that meets weekly at the university.
-All students participating in field education must meet the entry-level competence required by their field agency.
-Academic course work will provide an increasing knowledge and skill base from which students serve individuals of all ages, families, groups and communities in various agency settings.
-Co- or Prerequisites: SWKG 500 Introduction to the Social Work Profession; SWKG 531 Human Behavior and the Social Environment I: Theoretical Foundations; SWKG 591 Social Work Practice I; Families, Individuals, and Groups Additional course fee required.
+SWKG 576 bridges classroom learning and the practice of social work through faculty coordination of the practicum experience and facilitation of the seminar sessions.
+SWKG 576, is a required course for all students in the traditional MSW program.
+It consists of a minimum of 224 hours of applied learning in an agency setting including a 2-hour integrative seminar that meets weekly.
+All students participating in the MSW Field Education Program must meet the entry-level competence required by their practicum agency.
+Academic coursework will provide an increasing knowledge and skill base from which students serve individuals of all ages, families, groups, organizations, and communities in various agency settings.
+Co- or Prerequisites: SWKG 533 Human Behavior in the Social Environment; SWKG 591 Social Work Practice I. Additional course fee required.

 This course is designed to teach students the values, knowledge, and skills for working in and through groups, communities, and organizations to (1) create structures and processes that foster social and economic justice, (2) reduce the vulnerability to distress and deprivation of at-risk populations, and (3) enhance the resources and strengths of persons, families, networks, groups, and communities.
-It emphasizes organizations, communities, and policies as the target of change, using rational, group problem-solving, and power utilization models.
-Students encounter the ethical dilemmas endemic to macro practice and analyze the values and beliefs that shape the decision to choose a course of action.
+It emphasizes organizations, communities, and policies as the target of change.
+Various perspectives, models of change and values and ethical issues are reviewed and critically analyzed.
 The course includes attention to faith communities and religious organizations as contexts for professional practice.
-Co- or Prerequisites: SWKG 532 Human Behavior and the Social Environment II: Assessment through the Life Span; SWKG 591 Social Work Practice I; Families, Individuals, and Groups
+Prerequisites: SWKG 591 Social Work Practice I

 Complete the following: